Rules & Regulations

 5. The individual receiving a parking permit from LSU Parking & Transportation Services (or the individual driving the vehicle if no permit is displayed) is held responsible for all violations by the specific vehicle.
 However, if the operator when a violation is committed, is not the registered owner, both individuals may be held responsible.

-8. Registration is done through Parking & Transportation Services, Public Safety Building, South Stadium Road, between 8:00 a.m. and 4:00 p.m., Monday through Friday.
+11. Registration is done online for faculty/staff and students and all non-affiliates may register in the Parking & Transportation Services Offices located in the Audubon Sugar Building next to the Public Safety Building, 254 South Stadium Drive, between 7:30 a.m. and 5:00 p.m., Monday through Friday.
 The primary method of permit distribution will be by U.S. mail.
 Faculty, staff, and students must maintain a current HOME mailing address with LSU.
 Lost or misdirected mail is not the responsibility of Parking & Transportation Services.

-10. The registration fee schedule for student parking permits is as follows.
-The charge for replacement of any lost or unreturned permit will be the cost of the original permit.
+13. The registration fee schedule for student parking permits is as follows.
+There will be a $10 replacement cost for any lost, stolen, or exchanged permit.

 - Automobile or truck permit